-The Results - About 4-7 days after the trainer has done the testing, on the puppies, we will know which puppies are most compatible with each family.
+The Results - About 4-7 days after the testing has been completed, we will know which puppies are most compatible with each family.
 In most cases, we are able to fit every puppy into a compatible home.
 If we truly feel that we cannot match you with a compatible puppy, from the litter your reservation is with, we will let you know.
 With this process, there is no priority and no last pick family.
 Every puppy is precious and every family deserves a puppy that seems like it was made just for them. :)

 Note: Please only place a deposit with us if you find our allocation process 100% aggreeable.
 By doing extensive health testing on our parent dogs, we have made health top priority.
 By choosing breeding stock that comes from the best bloodlines, is conformationally correct and stunning to look at, you need not worry about whether or not your Doodle will be attractive enough.
 Because we are careful about the disposition of our parent dogs, are strategic in how we pair our parents dogs together, and by taking the steps explained on this page, we have temperament covered too. :) Temperament is the #1 most important consideration of successful allocations.